d-led/gocd_docker_compose_example/README.md

 the startup sequence:

-- the Go server
+- the GoCD server starts
 - two different agents start
 - agents wait to connect to the server
-- the provisioner waits some, and adds the pipeline to the config
+- the provisioner waits some, and adds the pipelines to the config
-- the server picks up the config and starts a build
+- the server picks up the config and starts the builds
-- ...

 ## up and running